 Sample of Career Technical Education Courses

-Illustrates: education level and related occupations for graphic arts technology, graphics technology, machine and forming technology, and welding technology.
+Illustrates: education level and related occupations for manufacturing including tool and die and product development.

 - Career Technical Education Model Curriculum Standards (PDF; 4MB; 441pp.)
 May 2005 Edition.